 During the mild winter between November and April, evening air temperatures can drop to around 23°C, and the water reaches lows of 26°C. Then, between June and October, the rainy season brings warmer waters, hitting highs of 29°C, and scattered rainfall, with a few days of precipitation per month.
 Most of the area’s dive sites are far enough offshore that visitors can still expect 20 to 40-metre visibility all year round, with little to no run-off.

-These islands is frequently impacted by hurricanes and tropical storms between June and November, with peak storm season falling between August and September.
+These islands are frequently impacted by hurricanes and tropical storms between June and November, with peak storm season falling between August and September.
 During these months, passing weather patterns can create rough surface conditions and poor visibility - even if they don't come ashore.
 These potentially inclement conditions overlap with French Cay’s nurse shark aggregation, with hundreds of individuals gathering to mate.

 The busy season in the Turks and Caicos is shorter than much of the Caribbean, running from December through March, which is also when humpbacks migrate past the islands on their way to the Dominican Republic’s Silver Bank.